Carl Robert Lutz

 The true story of Carl Lutz only came to light many years later, and only in 1995 did the federal government apologize for having forgotten him for such a long time, defining him as “one of the eminent citizens in the nation’s history”.
 In 1964 Lutz was nominated “Righteous among the Nations” by Yad Vashem.
 His name was also put forwards for the Nobel Peace Prize and in 1991 the city of Budapest dedicated a monument to him.

 During his term of office in Budapest, Carl Lutz saved sixty-two thousand Jewish live, out of an estimated total of only 124,000 survivors in the city at the end of World War II.

 Gardens that honour Carl Lutz

-Carl Lutz is honoured in the Garden of Yad Vashem.
+Carl Lutz is honoured in the Gardens of Duino - United World College of the Adriatic e Yad Vashem.